zsobin/BaseWebApp/README.md

 	heroku create
 ```

+*Note: On Windows, the first command might 'hang' for quite some time (even up to 10-15 minutes) - do not cancel and restart it, usually after this first 'long' run, it works without issues later on.*

+If you experience any issues with Heroku CLI, please refer to https://devcenter.heroku.com/articles/heroku-cli#troubleshooting and your error log file.

 ##### 6. Install dependencies
 Install the project’s dependencies using npm, a tool used to install any other projects your project needs in order to run locally.
 View the dependencies your app needs [here](https://github.com/zsobin/BaseWebApp/blob/master/package.json#L9).
 ```